28 Mini Rules That Have Drastically Simplified My Life

 Instead of setting three to six goals at a time, try just setting one big goal.
 Going “all in” on one goal and focusing every ounce of your energy on something is awesome.
 It leads to crazy good results and is far more motivating.
 Next time you want something, immerse yourself in it.
 Don’t dabble in a bunch of areas.
 Get committed.

+While most of us communicate for work via email, the rule of “no emails before…” mostly applies to your days off.
+No emails “after” applies to all days, as you probably shouldn’t be checking emails in the middle of the night.
 If possible, put a rule in place in your life where you don’t check email (or social media) until a certain time of day.
 For a lot of people, your morning hours are when you are most productive, so saving email and social media until later in the day reduces the chance for other people’s agendas taking over your day.
+Also, consider

 4. Reduce screen time (including TV)